KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 		:end-before: XR_DOCS_TAG_END_CreateResources2_D3D
 		:dedent: 8

-Now we'll combine the shaders, the vertex input layout, and the rendering state for drawing a solid cube, into a pipeline object.
+Now we'll combine the shaders, the vertex input layout, and the rendering state for drawing a solid cube, into a pipeline object using ``GraphicsAPI::CreatePipeline()``.
 Add the following code to ``CreateResources()``:

 .. literalinclude:: ../Chapter3/main.cpp
 	:language: cpp